Google Books: Legal issues

 Other lawsuits followed the Authors Guild's lead.
 In 2006 a German lawsuit, previously filed, was withdrawn.
 In June 2006, Hervé de la Martinière, a French publisher known as La Martinière and Éditions du Seuil, announced its intention to sue Google France.
 In 2009, the Paris Civil Court awarded 300,000 EUR (approximately 430,000 USD) in damages and interest and ordered Google to pay 10,000 EUR a day until it removes the publisher's books from its database.
 The court wrote, "Google violated author copyright laws by fully reproducing and making accessible" books that Seuil owns without its permission and that Google "committed acts of breach of copyright, which are of harm to the publishers".
 Google said it will appeal.
 Syndicat National de l'Edition, which joined the lawsuit, said Google has scanned about 100,000 French works under copyright.

 In December 2009, Chinese author Mian Mian filed a civil lawsuit for $8,900 against Google for scanning her novel, Acid Lovers.
 This is the first such lawsuit to be filed against Google in China.
 Also, in November that year, the China Written Works Copyright Society (CWWCS) accused Google of scanning 18,000 books by 570 Chinese writers without authorization.
 Google agreed on Nov 20 to provide a list of Chinese books it had scanned, but the company refused to admit having "infringed" copyright laws.

 In March 2007, Thomas Rubin, associate general counsel for copyright, trademark, and trade secrets at Microsoft, accused Google of violating copyright law with their book search service.
 Rubin specifically criticized Google's policy of freely copying any work until notified by the copyright holder to stop.

 Google licensing of public domain works is also an area of concern due to using of digital watermarking techniques with the books.
 Some published works that are in the public domain, such as all works created by the U.S. Federal government, are still treated like other works under copyright, and therefore locked after 1922.

+Since at least 2014, Google has allowed authors and publishers to remove book previews from Google Books upon request.